 The Father calls all people into the Church, formed from the blood and water that flowed from the side of his crucified Son.
 Within the arms of the Church, men hear the words of truth and receive the sacraments of life.
 The Church is, therefore, God’s plan for humanity, now and on into the future.
 It is within her womb, the city of truth and a sublime, holy dwelling place, that man learns what he needs to know in order to live a fully human existence in true and authentic freedom.

 The Catholic Faith, then, which is the Gospel life in Christ, is the definitive solution to the desires of man’s heart.
 Within the sacramental life in the womb of the Church as a disciple of Jesus Christ, as we become one body with him, is found and attained human happiness as a member of the divine family, eventually culminating in the perfect happiness of supernaturally infused bliss in the face-to-face vision of God.
 It is in living the Catholic life that we actualize the words of Christ who said, “I came that they may have life, and have it abundantly” (Jn 10:10).

 That is why I started this blog in 2002.
-For the love of God the Father and his Son, Jesus Christ, in the Holy Spirit, let us spread the Catholic Faith.
+For the love of God the Father and his Son, Jesus Christ, in the Holy Spirit, let us spread the divine faith of the Catholic Church!